zmon1010/kendo-ui-core/docs/knowledge-base/swap_alt_background_child_grids.md

 ---
-title: Alternate the Background Color of Child Grid Headers
+title: Swap Alternate and Background Colors on Every Second Child Grid
-description: How to change the background and alternate color on every second child Grid in Kendo UI.
+description: How to change the the background color and the alt color for some of the child grids.
 type: how-to
-page_title: Alternate the Background Color of Child Grid Headers
+page_title: Change Alt and Background Colors in Hierarchy Grid
-slug: swap_alt_bacground_child_grids
+slug: swap-alt-bacground-child-grids
 position: 0
 tags: kendo ui, mvc, grid, hierarchy, child grids, alt color
 teampulseid: